j2b2/TaitCurves/Examples.md

     [Release]./TaitCurves -cg 6
     22 involutions construites => 10 minimale(s) 3 réalisable(s) 3 chirale(s)

-Option 'c' (cyclic) means that diagrams are grouped according to the action of the cyclic group, and option 'g' (gauss) means that we test if they describe plane curves.
+Option 'c' (cyclic) means that diagrams are grouped according to the action of the cyclic group, and option 'g' (gauss) means that we select *realizable* diagrams, i.e. that describe plane curves.
 Output shows that only 22 diagrams (i.e. involutions) were built (the other ones had no chance to be canonical representatives of their cyclic class), corresponding to 10 cyclic classes; 3 of them represent plane curves, all chirals.
 Option 'z' (zuber) display results with notations of the article CZ (Coquereaux, Zuber) *Maps, immersions and permutations*, http://arxiv.org/abs/1507.03163:

     [Release]./TaitCurves -cgz 6
            3 OU-immersions, 6 OO-immersions

 (the first 'O' is for Oriented curves, the second symbol U/O is for an Unoriented/Oriented sphere); chiral curves are not equivalent to their mirror.

-Option 'l' (list) display each realizable diagram, as a sequence of chord *lengths*, followed by orientations of the corresponding crossings:
+Option 'l' (list) display each diagram, as a sequence of chord *lengths*, followed by orientations of the corresponding crossings:

     [Release]./TaitCurves -cgl 6
       3  5  5  9  5  5  7  7  3  7  7  9